minio/minio/docs/compression/README.md

       | `application/x-compress` |
       | `application/x-xz` |

-- MinIO does not support encryption with compression because compression and encryption together potentialy enables room for side channel attacks like [`CRIME and BREACH`](https://blog.minio.io/c-e-compression-encryption-cb6b7f04a369)
+- MinIO does not support encryption with compression because compression and encryption together potentially enables room for side channel attacks like [`CRIME and BREACH`](https://blog.minio.io/c-e-compression-encryption-cb6b7f04a369)

 - MinIO does not support compression for Gateway (Azure/GCS/NAS) implementations.